taro-watanabe/nexusfrontiertech-coding-challenge/README.md

 PC environment : iMac, MacOS 10.13.6

-Used Python IDE here was [Pycharm](https://www.jetbrains.com/pycharm/) by JetBrains, as they have very easy setup for a virtual environment build, including the usage of Poetry.
+Used Python IDE here was [Pycharm](https://www.jetbrains.com/pycharm/) by JetBrains, as they have very easy setup for a virtual environment build, including the usage of `poetry`.

 Things done (mostly in order):

-- Poetry Install and Venv configuration
+- `poetry` Install and Venv configuration
 - Connection of Venv and Pycharm IDE
 - Installment of homebrew for outside-python packages